easypanel-io/website/docs/04-templates/jellyseerr/index.md

 ## Description

 Jellyseerr is a free and open source software application for managing requests for your media library.
-It is a a fork of Overseerr built to bring support for Jellyfin & Emby media servers!
+It is a a fork of Overseerr built to bring support for Jellyfin &amp; Emby media servers!

 ## Instructions